GoogleCloudPlatformTraining/cpo200-load-balancing/README.md

 # cpo200-load-balancing
-An updated version of the Guestbook application that displays the zone it is hosted in.
+Used in the CPO200 course - An updated version of the Guestbook application that displays the zone it is hosted in.